trek-view/basecamp/_posts/2022-03-18-using-ffmpeg-process-gopro-max-360.md

 ## 2. Build and install ffmpeg

-As noted at the top of this post, the master ffmpeg software build does not contain the right filters to convert GoPro's EAC format out of the box (at the time of writing).
-Therefore you first need to build a custom fork which contains these filter.
+As hinted at the top of this post, the master ffmpeg software build does not contain the right filters to convert GoPro's EAC format out of the box (at the time of writing).
+Therefore you first need to build a custom fork of ffmpeg which contains these filter.

 [First grab this custom fork of ffmpeg](https://github.com/gmat/goproMax-ffmpeg-v5).